hackgvl/slack-events-bot/README.md

 ## Development Tips

 This project uses some handy tools to assist with development.
-Please feel free to give recommendations for more if there are any that would be a good idea!
+It's also recommended that you use a [python virtual environment](https://docs.python.org/3/library/venv.html) to help separate this project's dependencies from the rest of your system, and vice versa.
+Please feel free to give recommendations for any more tools if there are any that would be a good idea!

 - [direnv](https://direnv.net/) suggestions with `.envrc.example` for an easy
   way to set environment variables per-directory.